The 20 Best Highlights To See In Seoul

 A common site amongst the palace (and other sites around the city) are locals wearing hanboks, the traditional Korean dress.
 These intricately designed dresses reflect historical Korean customs and can be rented throughout the city.
 Better yet, by doing so you’ll get into sites such as this for free!

-Also, be sure to catch the changing of the guards’ ceremony that happens at 10 am and 2 pm every day (except Tuesdays.)
+Also, be sure to catch the changing of the guards’ ceremony every day at 10 am and 2 pm (except Tuesdays.)

 Bukchon Hanok Village